 A trademark owner can be an individual, business organization or any legal entity.
 The trademark registration is valid for 10 years which can be renewed further.
 You can find more details about the trademark registration cost.

 Benefits of Trademark registration: Registration of a trademark provides legal proof and public notice of the ownership.
 Registered trademarks use the ® symbol.
-A registered trademark retains the exclusivity of the associated goods or services in the market and prevents others competitors from using similar kinds of marks or texts in their branding.
-The registration of trademark is for brand establishment and trust inculcation in the minds of the customers.
+A registered trademark retains the exclusivity of the associated goods or services in the market and prevents other competitors from using similar kinds of marks or texts in their branding.
+The registration of a trademark is for the brand establishment and trust inculcation in the minds of the customers.

-A copyright is also a tool to protect intellectual property which can be in the form of literature, sound recording, paintings or sculptures, books or poetry or screenplays etc. It grants the exclusive right to the creator of the work to specifically copy or reproduce or publish the work for monetary gains or otherwise.
+Copyright is also a tool to protect intellectual property which can be in the form of literature, sound recording, paintings or sculptures, books or poetry or screenplays etc. It grants the exclusive right to the creator of the work to specifically copy or reproduce or publish the work for monetary gains or otherwise.
 It doesn’t specifically require registration of the copyright.

 Benefits of Copyright Registration: The symbol © is used for protection of copyrighted original works.
 It doesn’t mandatorily require registration but registration proves originality.
 Copyright registration is required if you anticipate contravention.
 Copyrights are valid for the lifetime of the author plus 60 years.
 The fee for registration of copyright varies according to the work in question.
-For registration or copyright in a literary, dramatic, musical or artistic work, you can learn more at cost for registering a copyright in India.
+For registration or copyright in a literary, dramatic, musical or artistic work, you can learn more at cost for registering copyright in India.

-Patent is an exclusive right or legal document which is granted when the invention in question is found to be new, novel, contains inventive step and has industrial applicability.
+A patent is an exclusive right or legal document which is granted when the invention in question is found to be new, novel, contains an inventive step and has industrial applicability.
 A patent granted for an invention gives right for a limited time to stop others from making, using or selling the invention without the permission from the patent owner.
 A patent can also be licensed, mortgaged, bought or sold.

-Scope of Patents: Patents are territorial rights, so an Indian patent will give patent owner the rights in India to make, use and sell his patented invention.
-The patent owner can even stop others from importing products into Indian territory , if the patent owners hold Indian patent.
+The scope of Patents: Patents are territorial rights, so an Indian patent will give patent owner the rights in India to make, use and sell his patented invention.
+The patent owner can even stop others from importing products into Indian territory if the patent owners hold Indian patent.
 In India Patent filing and patent prosecution is governed by The Patent Act, 1970 and The Patent Rules, 2003.
 The patent application can be made alone or jointly by the inventor, assignee, legal representative of deceased inventor or assignee.